justld/Collaborative_Optimization/README.md

 # Collaborative_Optimization

-Collaborative Optimization of an Industrial Thickening-Dewatering Process Based on Digital Twin System
+The code will released after our paper "Collaborative Optimization of an Industrial Thickening-Dewatering Process Based on Digital Twin System" published.